-Notes to the Required Supplementary Information For the Fiscal Year Ended June 30, 2023
+Notes to the Required Supplementary Information For the Fiscal Year Ended June 30, 2024

-- Medicare Part B premium reimbursements were discontinued for survivors and beneficiaries who were age 65 by 2008 and either receiving a benefit or named as a beneficiary as of January 1, 2008. - The remaining Medicare Part B premium reimbursements will be phased out over a three-year period.
+- The subsidy multiplier for non-Medicare benefit recipients was reduced to 1.9 percent per year of service from 2.1 percent. - Medicare Part B premium reimbursements were discontinued for survivors and beneficiaries who were age 65 by 2008 and either receiving a benefit or named as a beneficiary as of January 1, 2008. - The remaining Medicare Part B premium reimbursements will be phased out over a three-year period.